ahmmedabir9/bn.react.dev/src/content/learn/managing-state.md

 <LearnMore path="/learn/passing-data-deeply-with-context">

-Read **[Passing Data Deeply with Context](/learn/passing-data-deeply-with-context)** to learn about using context as an alternative to passing props.
+Read **[Passing Data Deeply with Context](/learn/passing-data-deeply-with-context)** to learn about using context as an alternative to passing Props.

 </LearnMore>